 The construction of roads throughout forests, especially the Amazon rainforest, increases the probability of animal deaths caused by loss of habitat and motor accidents.
 New roads make the process of illegal logging and poaching more convenient as well.
 Infrastructural expansion not only displaces animals and increases the risk of deforestation, it also encroaches on local residents’ homes and livelihoods.

 What Causes Amazon Deforestation?

 In the past 40 years, at least 20 percent of the Amazon rainforest has been destroyed.

-Palm oil production tends to be a recent poster child for deforestation and species endangerment, but animal agriculture is 10 times more destructive to our rainforests, causing over 60 percent of Amazon deforestation.
+Palm oil production has been a recent whipping boy for deforestation and species endangerment, but animal agriculture is 10 times more destructive to our rainforests, causing over 60 percent of Amazon deforestation.

-Brazil’s President Jair Balsonaro is often referred to as “Captain Chainsaw” reflecting his willingness to exploit the Amazon for profit.
-Bolsonaro’s lack of compassion toward our planet’s most diverse rainforest continues to incite concern in native communities, Brazilian government employees, and the rest of the world, for that matter.
+Brazil’s President Jair Balsonaro is often referred to as “Captain Chainsaw”, reflecting his willingness to exploit the Amazon for profit.
+Bolsonaro’s lack of compassion toward our planet’s most diverse rainforest continues to create concern in native communities, among Brazilian government employees, and in the rest of the world, for that matter.

 Effects of Deforestation

-Deforestation is a leading cause of climate change, perpetuates species extinction, increases greenhouse gas emissions, and decreases soil quality.
+Deforestation is a leading cause of climate change, causes species to become extinct, increases greenhouse gas emissions, and decreases soil quality.

 The effects of deforestation impact the entire planet.